But exposure notifications only work if you and the people around you turn them on. Yes, you!

 A public health challenge is also a marketing challenge.
 Lots of people have to use this technology for it to work, or even to see what needs to be tweaked to make it work better.
 Apple and Google have been helping states market it behind the scenes but haven’t included it in their own fancy product launches and TV commercials (including the ones dubiously promoting new smartwatches as “the future of health”).
 If they’re serious about this tech saving lives, they really ought to step up.

 Even if participation is limited, you could still benefit from activating exposure alerts.
 Oxford University researchers say they think the alerts can be helpful at all levels of uptake.
-It doesn’t require the majority of the population to reduce infections and save lives.
+Participation by as little as 15 percent of a population, they said, could reduce infections and save lives.